puppetlabs/puppet-docs/source/puppet/6.0/install_linux.markdown

    On the Puppet master:

-   1. Run `sudo /opt/puppetlabs/bin/puppet cert list` to see any outstanding requests.
+   1. Run `sudo /opt/puppetlabs/bin/puppetserver ca list` to see any outstanding requests.
-   2. Run `sudo /opt/puppetlabs/bin/puppet cert sign <NAME>` to sign a request.
+   2. Run `sudo /opt/puppetlabs/bin/puppetserver ca sign <NAME>` to sign a request.

    As each Puppet agent runs for the first time, it submits a certificate signing request (CSR) to the CA Puppet master.
 You must log into that server to check for and sign certificates.
 After an agent's certificate is signed, it regularly fetches and applies configuration catalogs from the Puppet master.